dashincubator/dash-incubator-app/rules.md

 [Dash Incubator App](https://dashincubator.app) is a blockchain-funded App that incentivizes users to produce valuable output for Dash in the form of Bounties that reward users for completing Tasks.

-Each Bounty’s work is divided into Tasks which have an agreed reward, the output of which is tracked in the App (such as a specification document, a Github commit, or a KPI such as % uptime on a website that can prove the value of the work completed).
+Each Bounty’s work is divided into Tasks which have an agreed Reward, the output of which is tracked in the App (such as a specification document, a Github commit, or a KPI such as % uptime on a website that can prove the value of the work completed).

-The App defines a [Bounty System](#2-bounty-system) that operates like a pipeline where Bounties enter the pipeline as Concepts that progress through Specification and Production stages until all work is completed.
+The App defines a [Bounty System](#2-bounty-system) that operates like a pipeline where Bounties are created as Concepts that progress through Specification and Production stages until all work is completed.

 A Bounty is categorized at the Concept stage as one of three types::

-*   **Projects** are group efforts that create products such as a decentralized app built on Dash (DApps).
+*   **Projects** are groups of Tasks that create products such as a decentralized app built on Dash (DApps).
-*   **Services** are ongoing activities that reward provision, such as website hosting, code maintenance, or a role within the fund itself.
+*   **Services** are ongoing Tasks that reward provision of some service, such as website hosting, code maintenance, or a role within the fund itself.
 *   **Jobs** are one-off Tasks, such as finding bugs or fixing a github issue.
 Job Tasks don’t need to be reserved like Project and Service bounties by users who want to complete them.

-When users complete Tasks, they can make a claim for the Task Reward.
+When users complete Tasks, they can make a Claim for the Task Reward.

-Task Claims are assessed by [Bounty Admins](#4-admins), who are the users who define and manage Tasks in Bounties.
-Once a claim is approved by an Admin, the Task’s reward will be awarded to the user with a Dash transaction.
+Task Claims are assessed by [Bounty Admins](#4-admins), who are the users who define and manage Bounties and their Tasks.
+Once a claim is approved by an Admin, the Task’s Reward will be Awarded to the user with a Dash transaction.

 The App is funded from a series of [Proposals](#5-funding) submitted to the Dash Network on a quarterly basis, with all spending from the fund tracked within the Bounty System itself.